Five Questions Every Medical Device Manufacturer Should Ask About QMS Solutions

 Medical device companies must have a fully traceable quality and design process that spans many years and affects many patients.
 Since quality issues can arise before or after devices have gone to market, having a QMS solution that provides an historical audit trail for everyone involved in designing, testing, delivering, and sustaining medical devices is a key requirement.
 This provides better visibility and guarantees traceability throughout the product lifecycle.

 5. How difficult is it to validate the QMS software?

 The FDA requires medical device manufacturers to validate software used in the design or delivery of devices.
 However, validation is typically considered to be an overhead cost required to satisfy the FDA and it requires a fair amount of resources, understanding of the software, and specific use cases.
 Validating older on-premises or document-centric QMS software solutions tends to be labor-intensive, inefficient, and is often avoided by quality and regulatory teams leaving customers stuck on older versions as they decide to avoid the validation process altogether.

 Cloud-based QMS solutions with multi-tenant architecture eliminate traditional obstacles and alleviate resource challenges, thus simplifying a large portion of the validation process.
 Arena’s cloud-based QMS solution was designed with a validation perspective in mind.
 Arena Validate supports each new software release.
 A team of Arena quality and validation experts test and document the results, reducing the time customers need to spend on validating their Arena implementation.
 This service enables quick compliance while allowing customers to focus on their core competencies.
 And more importantly, it ensures medical device customers can receive the benefit of every software enhancement.

-Are you using manual or older QMS software solutions?
+Are you using manual or older quality management software solutions?
 Do you have multiple systems used by quality and product teams?
 Let us know what challenges you want to solve to deliver high-quality products faster and more effectively.